ig3/anki-limitnew/README.md

 card limit will be gradually reduced as workload increases from workloadLimit to workloadMax.

-Recommendation: Set workloadMax to the workload beyond which you don't want to see any new cards.
-If you want your new cards to be all-or-nothing, set workloadMax to the same value as WorkloadLimit.
+Recommendation: Set totalWorkloadMax to the workload beyond which you don't want to see any new cards.
+If you want your new cards to be all-or-nothing, set totalWorkloadMax to the same value as totalWorkloadLimit.

+### totalOverdueMax - default 20

+This parameter may be set to an integer.

+The totalOverdueMax is the number of overdue cards beyond which the new card limit will be reduced to 0.

+Recommendation: Set totalOverdueMax low.
+You will only have overdue cards if you fail to study all scheduled reviews.
+This is a strong indicator that you are overloaded, in which case adding more new cards will not be helpful.

 ### defaultDeckWorkloadLimit - default 200